corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 ## Java `flowTest` function

 The Java-compatible helper function for writing flow unit tests is also called `flowTest`.
-It accepts as an input parameter a implementation of a functional interface call `FlowTest`.
+It accepts as an input parameter an implementation of a functional interface called `FlowTest`.
 This interface has a single `run` function which takes a `FlowMockHelper` instance as an input parameter.
 The implementation of this interface is the test code.
 Since this interface is a functional interface with a single method, this can be written as a Lambda.

 ``` Kotlin
 /**